Region

 I-73 in South Carolina

 I-73, the proposed $2.4 billion (at least) interstate to link the Myrtle Beach area with I-95 and beyond, has been and continues to be driven by special interests without regard to need, to cost, or its impact on the environment and community.
-The proposed interstate will impact or destroy more than 350 acres of wetlands and 22 miles of streams.
+The proposed interstate will impact or destroy more than 300 acres of wetlands and 22 feet of stream crossings.
 Local communities struggling to stay economically viable will be devastated.
 There is no need for a new interstate.

 The Conservation League released an independent study analyzing an alternative to I-73: improving SC 38/ US 501 to expressway standards and calling it the Grand Strand Expressway (GSX).
 The study found that improving existing roads would deliver similar economic and transportation benefits at a fraction of the cost of building I-73.